ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The final means of querying data in {{site.data.keyword.cloudant_short_notm}} is using geospatial indexes.

 Geospatial indexes are unique to {{site.data.keyword.cloudant_short_notm}}.
-You won't find them in the CouchDB codebase.
+CouchDB codebase does not include geospatial indexes.

 Data is stored as GeoJSON in the {{site.data.keyword.cloudant_short_notm}} database to describe point, line, polygon, multi-point, multi-line, and multi-polygon objects.
 Each object, as well as the geographic information, can have optional properties: Metadata about the object, which is returned in the search results.